(530) 287-6674

 Working with Legal Experts

 Navigating the workers’ comp system can be daunting, especially if your claim faces resistance.
 Hiring an attorney can make a significant difference in the outcome of your case.
-They can gather evidence, negotiate with insurers, and represent you during hearings.
+They can gather evidence, negotiate with insurers, and represent you during hearing

 Steps to Take After a Neck Injury at Work